ScratchEverywhere/ScratchEverywhere/README.md

 ### Get up and running for Wii

-Download the `scratch-wii.zip` file in t he Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-Everywhere/workflows/nightly-wii/main/Scratch%20Everywhere!%20Wii%20Nightly.zip).
+Download the `scratch-wii.zip` file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-Everywhere/workflows/nightly-wii/main/Scratch%20Everywhere!%20Wii%20Nightly.zip).

 Unzip the file and put the `apps` folder inside of the root of your SD card.